temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 <!--SNIPSTART money-transfer-project-template-go-workflow-->
 <!--SNIPEND-->

-In this case, the `MoneyTransfer` function accepts an `input` variable of the type `PaymentDetails` which is a data structure that holds the details the Workflow will use to perform the money transfer, which is defined in the file `shared.go`:
+In this case, the `MoneyTransfer` function accepts an `input` variable of the type `PaymentDetails` which is a data structure that holds the details the Workflow will use to perform the money transfer.
+This type is defined in the file `shared.go`:

 <!--SNIPSTART money-transfer-project-template-go-transferdetails-->
 <!--SNIPEND-->